 When determining NRI, you're subtracting royalties from the top to divide what remains among all working interest owners.
 Once that flat royalty fee is paid, the overriding royalty owner won't get additional cuts of revenue.
 The working interest that you receive for the well is based on what remains after royalties.

-An Example of How to Calculate Your NRI for Oil and Gas
+Example of How to Calculate NRI

 Let's say that royalty rights account for 20 percent of revenue right from the start.
 You'll need to subtract 20 percent from 100 percent to be left with 80 percent.
 In this case, that 80 percent is the NRI for the entire production site.
 If the site is divided between multiple parties, it's necessary to drill down further to find the NRI for each individual party; however, that 80 percent stands if you are the sole producer.